h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - `max_after_balance_size <data-science/algo-params/max_after_balance_size.html>`__: Specify the maximum relative size of the training data after balancing class counts (**balance\_classes** must be enabled).
 Defaults to 5.0.
 (The value can be less than 1.0).

+- **max_model_runtime_secs**: Specify the max amount of time dedicated to the training of an individual model in the AutoML run.
+Defaults to 0 (disabled).
+Note that using this parameter can affect AutoML reproducibility.

 - `stopping_metric <data-science/algo-params/stopping_metric.html>`__: Specifies the metric to use for early stopping of the grid searches and individual models.
 Defaults to ``"AUTO"``.
 The available options are:

     - ``AUTO``: This defaults to ``logloss`` for classification, ``deviance`` for regression